 The benefits of phytonutrient consumption can be realized by making concerted efforts to consume a wide variety of plant foods.
 However, a recent cover story in New Scientist (August 1, 2015) – “Eat Your Greens?
 How we’re turning fruits and vegetables into junk food” – and others like it point out that its becoming increasingly difficult to consume the phytonutrients we once did.
 Since phytonutrients are very bitter; they have been selectively reduced in produce to appease the delicate North American palate.
 Some of these reductions translate into hundreds of times lower phytonutrient content in certain foods.

 To overcome the losses of selective breeding phytonutrients out of foods, many leading nutritional experts recommend supplementation with whole-plant derived green and superfoods.
 Since phytonutrients work together like an orchestra, the solution is not to attempt to make up for losses by consuming a single, isolated phytonutrient removed from its food context.
-Supplementation with multi-ingredient whole-plant-derived products can provide an effective phytonutrient insurance policy. greens+ has been proven to not only be an impressive source of phytonutrients, two separate University of Toronto studies have shown that consumption can elevate blood antioxidant status.
-Research shows that the phytonutrients in greens+ enter the bloodstream – a prerequisite for their body-wide benefits!
+Supplementation with multi-ingredient whole-plant-derived products can provide an effective phytonutrient insurance policy! fermented organic gut superfoods+ and fermented whole body nutrition are contain a broad range of phytonutrients that are fermented to amplify their nutritional value.